Aucubin: Natural occurrences

 Agnuside is composed of aucubin and p-hydroxybenzoic acid.

 Health effects

 Aucubin was found to protect against liver damage induced by carbon tetrachloride or alpha-amanitin in mice and rats when 80 mg/kg was dosed intraperitoneally.

 Chemistry

 Aucubin is a monoterpenoid based compound.
 Aucubin, like all iridoids, has a cyclopentan-[C]-pyran skeleton.
 Iridoids can consist of ten, nine, or rarely eight carbons in which C11 is more frequently missing than C10.
 Aucubin has 10 carbons with the C11 carbon missing.
-The stereochemical configurations at C5 and C9 lead to cis fused rings, which are common to all iridoids containing carbocylclic- or seco-skeleton in non-rearranged form.
+The stereochemical configurations at C5 and C9 lead to cis fused rings, which are common to all iridoids containing carbocyclic- or seco-skeleton in non-rearranged form.
 Oxidative cleavage at C7-C8 bond affords secoiridoids.
 The last steps in the biosynthesis of iridoids usually consist of O-glycosylation and O-alkylation.
 Aucubin, a glycoside iridoid, has an O-linked glucose moiety.

 Biosynthesis

 Geranyl pyrophosphate (GPP) is the precursor for iridoids.
 Geranyl phosphate is generated through the mevalonate pathway or the methylerythritol phosphate pathway.
 The initial steps of the pathway involve the fusion of three molecules of acetyl-CoA to produce the C6 compound 3-hydroxy-3-methylglutaryl-CoA (HMG-CoA).
 HMG-CoA is then reduced in two steps by the enzyme HMG-CoA reductase.
 The resulting mevalonate is then sequentially phosphorylated by two separate kinases, mevalonate kinase and phosphomevalonate kinase, to form 5-pyrophosphomevalonate.
 Phosphosphomevalonate decarboxylase through a concerted decarboxylation reaction affords isopentenyl pyrophosphate (IPP).
 IPP is the basic C5 building block that is added to prenyl phosphate cosubstrates to form longer chains.
 IPP is isomerized to the allylic ester dimethylallyl pyrophosphate (DMAPP) by IPP isomerase.
 Through a multi-step process, including the dephosphorylation DMAPP, IPP and DMAPP are combined to form the C10 compound geranyl pyrophosphate (GPP).
 Geranyl pyrophosphate is a major branch point for terpenoid synthesis.

 Current biosynthesis studies suggest that the most probable synthetic sequence from 10-hydroxygerinol to 8-epi-iriotrial is the following: dephosphorylation of GPP, leads to a geranyl cation that is then hydroxylated to form 10-hydroxygeraniol; 10-hydroxylgeraniol is isomerized to 10-hydroxynerol; 10-hydroxynerol is oxidized using NAD to form a trialdehyde; finally the trialdehyde undergoes a double Michael addition to yield 8-epi-iridotrial.
 8-Epi-iridotrial is another branch point intermediate.

 The cyclization reaction to form the iridoid pyran ring may result from one of two routes: